Search this website

 Therefore, having Jesus in our heart, who is the word of God (John 1:1; 1:14), fulfils this Old Testament type of manna in the ark.

-Note 3: The third one was Aaron's rod that budded.
+The third one was Aaron's rod that budded.
 It was the result of a test, which God performed to demonstrate which tribe he had chosen to do the work of the priesthood in the wilderness.
-Twelve rods, each one having the name of the leader of each tribe on it, were placed before the ark of the LORD in the tabernacle (Numbers 17:1-7).
+Twelve rods, each one having the name of the leader of each tribe on it, were placed before the ark of Yahweh in the tabernacle (Numbers 17:1-7).
 The one that God chose budded and blossomed overnight, and produced almonds (Numbers 17:8).
-The rod is a type of Jesus Christ:
+The rod is a type of Jesus Christ.

 (1) He is the rod of God's strength sent forth from Zion (Psalm 110:1-2).